List of Orlando City SC records and statistics: Progression of record fee paid

 Amobi Okugo was one of the first players to be signed by the club using allocation money ahead of the inaugural 2015 season, costing a reported $100,000 from Philadelphia Union in December 2014.
 This figure was not reportedly surpassed until the arrival of David Mateos in July 2015 although the transfer of Bryan Róchez from Honduran club Real España in December 2014 was financially significant enough to be a Designated Player deal despite no figures ever being reported.
 In July 2017, Orlando set a record for a trade between two MLS teams when they sent $1,600,000 in allocation money to Sporting Kansas City for Dom Dwyer.
 A new club record was set in January 2018 when Orlando paid $3,000,000 to Paraguayan club Cerro Porteño for the transfer of teenager Josué Colmán.
 Colmán's fee stood as a record for four years until Orlando, under new ownership by the Wilf family, spent $9,000,000 on 21-year-old Uruguay international Facundo Torres.

 Highest transfer fees received

 Progression of record fee received

-The trade between Orlando City and Minnesota United for Kevin Molino in January 2017 was the first time Orlando had received a transfer fee: a total of $650,000 in allocation money.
+The trade between Orlando City and Minnesota United FC for Kevin Molino in January 2017 was the first time Orlando had received a transfer fee: a total of $650,000 in allocation money.
 This was surpassed when Turkish club Beşiktaş negotiated a $2,300,000 fee for Cyle Larin in January 2018, the first draft pick in the club's history from the 2015 MLS SuperDraft.
 The record increased to $4,000,000 when Yoshimar Yotún was sold at the end of the 2018 season to Mexican club Cruz Azul.
-The current record is $9,500,000 set by the sale of another draft pick, Daryl Dike, who transferred to West Bromwich Albion in January 2022.
+Another draft pick, Daryl Dike, broke that record in January 2022 when his sale to West Bromwich Albion amounted to $9,500,000.
+That stood until December 2024 when Facundo Torres, Orlando's record purchase three years earlier, was sold for $14,000,000 to Palmeiras.